 INSTITUTION AND ADDRESS

 This matter will come below the name(s) of author(s).
-Name of the Department, followed by the name of the Institution/Organization, where the work reported in the paper was carried out shall come below the name(s) of author(s).
+Name of the Department, followed by the name of the Institution/Organization, e-mail, mobile no., where the work reported in the paper was carried out shall come below the name(s) of author(s).

 This section is meant to introduce the subject of the paper.
 Introduction must include: (a) a brief statement of the problem, justifying the need for doing the work or the hypothesis on which the work is based, (b) the finding of others that will be further developed or challenged, and (c) an explanation of the approach to be followed and the objectives of the research described in the paper.
 Flow of information should be maintained to enhance the readability.